cukelarter/Chemyx-Syringe-Pump/documentation/instructions/python_instructions.md

 		2. PyQT5 - "python -m pip install PyQT5" (required for GUI interfacing)

 **Create Run using Python Script**
-	1. Example scripts are provided and can be modified to match study design parameters.
+	1. Template scripts are provided and can be modified to match study design parameters.
+Script must be located in same working directory as "core" directory.
 		+ singlestep.py				Single step run on single-channel pumps
 		+ multistep.py	 			Multi step run on single-channel pumps
 		+ 2channel_singlestep.py	Single step run on dual-channel pumps